 That’s not to say it’s difficult to use once set up, but it does take a bit of effort to uninstall the original platens and install the new ones.

 The hat/cap press is a one size fits all kind of deal.
-You will only receive the one set of these with any given multifunction heat press.
+You will only receive one attachment with any given multifunction heat press.
 You can usually press on either the bill or the main body of the cap – or both if you like!

 The top platen of the cap press will heat up for you to do the press.
 Heat tape can be very helpful when doing cap transfers because of the awkwardness of the curves.